allgreed/kasprowicz.pro/content/now.md

 - The Godfather: Corleone's Empire game in Polish, all cards sleeved, 400 PLN
 - Certina Ds Action Diver Powermatic C032.607.11.091.00, 3500 PLN
 - Waterman Allure Black GT, but the **old one in matte black precision finish**, not this crap that's currently marketed as Allure, afaik no longer produced / officialy sold, 700 PLN due to the rarity factor
-- Espresso making set - Delonghi Dedica machine with a custom botomless portafilter, IMS basket, tamper with a mat (wood finish matches the portafilter), distribution tool, dosing sleeve, 1200 PLN
+- Espresso making set - Delonghi Dedica machine with a custom botomless portafilter, IMS basket, tamper (wood finish matches the portafilter), dosing sleeve, 1100 PLN

 And still:
 - Not yet done with cleaning my room (if Emily asks)